celtra/workshop-fri/README.md

 # workshop-fri
-App for workshop on FRI
+App for workshop on FRI made in Python